 This recipe is a nourishing gluten-free alternative to Cream of Wheat Cereal–Cream of Rice made with whole grain brown rice.

 It's my kids' “go to” food when they are sick, and when they aren't, it's a special treat.

 Saving Money Making this Cream of Rice

 If you make your own, you are going to save a lot over the packaged stuff.

-I checked on Amazon and even there you end up paying about 75 cents per serving for the boxed brand.
+I checked on Amazon and even if you bought your Cream of Rice there, you would end up paying about 75 cents per serving for the boxed brand.

-Using organic brown rice, I figured I was able to make this for about 14 cents per serving.
+Using organic brown rice, I figured I was able to make this Homemade Rice Porridge for about 14 cents per serving.

 Woo hoo!
 I just love saving money by making stuff myself.
 Those little victories over a tight family budget mean a lot, don't they?

 And you'll save on trips to the store–if you have rice in your pantry and you're craving Cream of Rice, there's no need to rush out to buy anything because you already have what you need in your pantry!